RobinBlondin/TvViewAPI/README.md

 # TV View API

-A Kotlin Spring Boot backend project for displaying calendar events, uploading files, tracking public transportation departures, and more.
+A Kotlin Spring Boot backend for displaying calendar events, uploading files, tracking public transportation departures, and more.
+This project serves as the backend for the companion frontend, TvViewWeb: https://github.com/RobinBlondin/TvViewWeb.

+It functions as an OAuth2 Resource Server, handling authenticated requests from the frontend and integrating various third-party services into a unified API.

 ## Technologies Used